 Biography

 Russ currently resides in Arlington, Mass.
-He received his bachelor's degree in land use planning from Vassar College in 1978, and received a masters in Natural Resources and a law degree from Ohio State University in 1982.
-He has been employed by the Riverways Program (now part of the Division of Ecological Restoration) of the Mass.
-Department of Fish and Game since 1988, and has served as its Rivers Advocate since 1992.
-Other past employers have included the Nature Conservancy, the Land Trust Alliance, the Hillside Trust, a land trust in Cincinnati, Ohio, and the Mass.
-Audubon Society.
-Russ has received several awards for his rivers work, including an Environmental Achievement Award from Save the Bay (RI) in 1993, an Environmental Service Award from the Mass.
-Association of Conservation Commissions in 1997, the Public Servant of the Year Award from the Environmental League of Massachusetts (also in 1997), an Environmental Merit Award from the U.S. Environmental Protection Agency in 2003, and a Lifetime Achievement Award from the Association of Massachusetts Wetland Scientists in 2011.
-Russ also received a "Heritage Hero" award from the Essex National Heritage Commission in 2006 for his foraging writing and programs.
+He received his bachelor's degree in land use planning from Vassar College in 1978, and received a masters in Natural Resources and a law degree from The Ohio State University in 1982.
+Until retiring from state service, Russ was employed by the Riverways Program (now part of the Division of Ecological Restoration) of the Mass.
+Department of Fish and Game since 1988, and served as its Rivers Advocate from 1992 until June of 2015.
+Other past employers have included the Nature Conservancy, the Land Trust Alliance, The Hillside Trust, a land trust in Cincinnati, Ohio, and the Massachusetts Audubon Society.

 Over the years, Russ and his wife Ellen have hosted eight "Harvest Parties" for their friends, for which they prepared several dozen dishes (appetizers, soups, salads, main courses, desserts, condiments, and hot and cold beverages), all utilizing wild ingredients they foraged for themselves.